JoshuaR503/Stock-Market-App/README.md

 # Stonks - Mobile
 This is a simple app that helps users track their favorite stonks.
 This is not a real time watchlist.
+You will need to get your own API keys.
+They're all free.
+To get started, [follow these instructions.](https://github.com/JoshuaR503/Stock-Market-App/blob/master/lib/keys/api_keys.dart).

 ## Stonks
 - Users can see stonks.